CyVerse-learning-materials/HTSeqQC_CyVerse_quickstart/index.rst

 Input and example data
 ~~~~~~~~~~~~~~~~~~~~~~

-*In order to complete this tutorial you will need to have the following inputs prepared*
+*To complete this tutorial, you will need to have the following inputs prepared*

 ..
 	#### comment: delete any row not needed in this table ####